What Delicious Food is South Carolina Famous For?

 When it comes to Palmetto State cuisine, Gullah red rice is an icon.
 This dish is traditionally made with rice, sausage, bacon and vegetables.
 It is named after their descendants, the Gullahs, enslaved Africans who live in the Lowcountry region of South Carolina.
 Gullah red rice contains several ingredients, depending on who prepares it, and is served with rice cooked in bacon fat or sausage fat, chopped onions, peppers and diced tomatoes.

 Some people also like to add peas or okra.
 This dish, which usually accompanies other dishes, is also eaten as a main course with fried chicken, catfish or other seafood.
-Crab soup, one of the most famous seafood dishes in Charleston, South Carolina - often served with crab cake - consists of crab meat, cream and sherry.
-The dish can be found on menus all over the city and is delicious and satisfying.
+Crab soup, one of the most famous seafood dishes in Charleston, South Carolina, and often served with crab cake, consists of crab meat, cream and sherry.
+The dish, found on menus all over the city, is delicious and satisfying.